 At DuckDuckGo, we don’t track you, ever.
 That’s our privacy policy in a nutshell.
 For example, we do not create unique cookies and, more generally, architect our product so that we do not even have the ability to create a search or browsing history for any individual — it’s privacy by design.

 We believe getting the privacy you deserve should be as easy as closing the blinds, and we make privacy protection tools to help you seamlessly control your personal information online.
-These tools include the DuckDuckGo Privacy Essentials browser extension for Firefox, Chrome and Safari, as well as the DuckDuckGo Privacy Browser app for iOS and Android.
+These tools include the DuckDuckGo Privacy Essentials browser extension for Firefox and Chrome, as well as the DuckDuckGo Privacy Browser app for iOS and Android.
 They each contain several leading privacy technologies we’ve developed to reduce your digital footprint, such as DuckDuckGo Search, Tracker Blocking, and Smarter Encryption.

 This explanation is about our Smarter Encryption technology, and in particular network requests you may notice going to smarter_encryption.js from our apps and extensions.
 This technology is used to determine if a website can be upgraded to an encrypted version, both without breaking your browsing experience and completely protecting your privacy.